davidmonteiro03/website/README.md

 <p>Something to describe the project (I don't know yet how to describe this).</p>

 ## Repository Download
-<p>To clone this repository, execute the following command in your terminal:</p>
+<p>To clone this repository, run the following command in your terminal:</p>

 `git clone https://github.com/davidmonteiro03/website.git`